collective/Products.EasyNewsletter/README.rst

     * inqbus.plone.fastmemberproperties, speed up access of member properties (optional, you can installed it with Products.EasyNewsletter[all] in your buidlout eggs list)
     * Plone 3.X (tested)
     * Plone 4.X (tested)
+    * with Plone 3.X you'll need to pin cssutils==0.9.7

 Installation